We are the first

 system-level Center to conceptualize, promote, study, and disseminate groundbreaking innovations aimed broadly at transforming higher education.

-Established in 2013 by the USM Board of Regents, the William E. Kirwan Center for Academic Innovation grew out of a need to keep pace with a rapidly changing technological landscape, student body, and higher education ecosystem.
+Established in 2013 by the USM Board of Regents, the USM Center for Academic Innovation grew out of a need to keep pace with a rapidly changing technological landscape, student body, and higher education ecosystem.
 Capitalizing on the USM’s success in building system-wide capacity for academic transformation, the creation of the Kirwan Center signaled a new role for the System office as a focal point for advancing academic innovation both within Maryland and across higher education nationally.
+In 2015, the Center was renamed the William E. Kirwan Center for Academic Innovation, in recognition of former Chancellor William "Brit" Kirwan's extraordinary leadership of the University System of Maryland, transformative impact, and commitment to keep the System on the leading edge of the academic transformation movement.

 We are capitalizing on recent findings from the learning sciences, as well as the capabilities of emerging technologies, to increase access, affordability, and achievement simultaneously.